Science director: Christine Van Broeckhoven

-The overall objective of the VIB Department of Molecular Genetics (DMG) is the enhancement of our current molecular appreciation of, and ability to effectively treat, complex neurodegenerative diseases of the central and peripheral nervous system.
+The overall objective of the VIB-UA Center for Molecular Neurology is the enhancement of our current molecular appreciation of, and ability to effectively treat, complex neurodegenerative diseases of the central and peripheral nervous system.
 To achieve this objective two main aims are crucial to our success, i) an improved understanding of the genetic, transcriptomic, proteomic and metabolomic etiology of neurodegenerative diseases and ii) the development of effective translational pipelines and eventual therapies, that are specifically tailored to our well-characterized patient cohorts, for remedy development.

 Our key goals:

 1. Identify novel genetic, epigenetic, transcriptomic, proteomic and metabolomics signatures of neurodegenerative disease as well as disease-modifying factors in multigenerational families and patient/control cohorts.